Corey Seager Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 3.76 team ERA ranks seventh among all MLB pitching staffs.
+- The Pirates have the seventh-ranked team ERA across all MLB pitching staffs (3.81).

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (43 total, 0.9 per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (44 total, 0.9 per game).

-- Hill makes the start for the Pirates, his 10th of the season.
-He is 4-3 with a 3.99 ERA and 43 strikeouts through 47 1/3 innings pitched.
+- Oviedo (3-3) takes the mound for the Pirates in his 10th start of the season.
+He's put together a 4.69 ERA in 48 2/3 innings pitched, with 43 strikeouts.

-- In his most recent appearance on Wednesday, the lefty threw six scoreless innings against the Detroit Tigers while surrendering one hit.
+- In his most recent time out on Friday against the Arizona Diamondbacks, the right-hander threw six innings, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.